-The rest of the world would be shocked that Google ranks Florida's Panama City higher.
-Maybe it's due to search engine paid ads, but somehow, it just seems wrong to me.
-More than half of Panama's entire population lives in its capital, and there's a lot more to do there than in a Florida beach town.
+The rest of the world would be shocked that Google ranks Florida’s Panama City higher.
+Maybe it’s due to search engine paid ads, but somehow, it just seems wrong to me.
+More than half of Panama’s entire population lives in its capital, it offer so much more than in a Florida beach town could.

 Anyway, this brings me to an apology.
 Although we lived in Panama City for almost three years, I never actually shared the great things you can do in the city.
 I’m making up for it today with a list of what our guests thought were the best things to do in Panama City.